 When you walk or sit down, what do you hear?
 There’s the obvious answer of footsteps and creaking chairs, but if your actual body is making noise, don’t ignore it.
 For instance, the knee might make a popping or cracking noise, known as knee clicking.
 It can be alarming at first but know that there are many possible reasons.

 The potential causes of knee clicking range in type and severity.

 1. Extra Tissue

 Every joint is covered by a thin membrane called a synovial lining.
 This membrane has inward folds called plicae, which are thin and almost transparent.
 However, if the knee is overused or gets injured and doesn’t heal properly, plicae can become thick and inflamed.
 The result is excess tissue, a condition known as synovial plica syndrome.
 Symptoms like clicking, snapping, popping, swelling, and tenderness are common.
-Treatment calls for strengthening the knee joint, but only after inflammation is
+Treatment calls for strengthening the knee joint, but only after inflammation is reduced.1

 2. Runner’s Knee

 Running may be healthy, but it’s possible to go overboard.
 Excessive training can lead to patellofemoral pain syndrome or runner’s knee.
 And if you don’t stretch before running or use poor-fitting sneakers?
 Runner’s knee is also likely.
 When it develops, the kneecap shifts out of place.
 Moving it will cause pain, clicking, grinding, or tenderness.
 Taking a break from running is the best bet, along with stretching and strengthening exercises.2